Eradicating bovine TB in NZ

 History of TB and pest control in Central Wairarapa

-Possum control and livestock disease management has reduced the number of infected herds in this TMA.
-However, parts of Central Wairarapa are close to areas where TB is present, so we need to do further control work.
+Previous possum control and livestock disease management has reduced the number of infected herds in the Central Wairarapa TMA.
+However, parts of the TMA are close to areas where TB is present, so we need to do further control work.
 This will:

 • minimise the risk of the disease spreading through wild animal populations into farmed cattle and deer